 As a volunteer Friend of The National Archives I have been assisting on the project to catalogue series WO 416, the German Index cards of Second World War British and Commonwealth Prisoners of War.
-You can find a full description of the collection can be found here; this is the second of a number of blogs we will be writing on the series until it is fully catalogued by 2021.
+You can find a full description of the collection can be found here; this is the second of a number of blogs we will be writing on the series until it is fully catalogued by spring 2023.

 Each man (and woman, for there are some civilian women represented in this collection) would have had their own unique story of their incarceration to tell, but sometimes the index cards seem to demand a closer look.
 When I came to catalogue the cards for Flying Officer Maurice William Buttler, I was struck by some unusual features.
 There are 20 cards for this one man, when the average number is only one or two cards per individual.
 Fifteen of these are on red-coloured card, indicating hospital treatment.
 There are also four head-and-shoulder photos, three full face and one in profile.
 When it seems that a photo has survived with the cards for about one in ten individuals, it was a surprise to find four for one man.
 And, on closer inspection, it looked as though he had had recent surgery on his face.